kubauth/kubauth-doc/docs/30-user-guide/190-identity-merging.md

 ucrd       userNotFound      -                  [ops]     {"accessProfile":"p24x7"}   []
 ```

-This tool will lookup the last login for the user provided as parameter.
-It first display a line with the same format as the `kc audit logins` command.
+This tool looks up the last login for the specified user.
+It first displays a line in the same format as the `kc audit logins` command.
+Then it displays a table showing what information each provider contributed.
-Then, it display another array with, for each provider, which information is provided

 ### alice

-Now, login as `alice` user:
+Now, log in as the `alice` user:

 ``` { .bash .copy }
 kc token-nui --issuerURL https://kubauth.ingress.kubo6.mbp --clientId public --login alice --password alice123 -d